 But before we start… your safety is paramount.
 If you are concerned about your partner’s potential reaction during and after a conversation, seek professional help first.

 The bottom line is that it’s a difficult conversation to have.
-Think about how both you and your partner would want to be communicated with and what support you will both need after the conversation.
+Think about how you and your partner want to be communicated with and what support you need after the discussion.

 That means both parents are modelling good behaviour by being respectful, calm and positive about each other.
 How should you discuss a separation with your kids?
 We chat with a senior psychologist in this podcast.

-Meet in public places.
 This could help you both control emotions and maintain an amicable conversation.

-Try to keep an open mind when you’re having a conversation and actively listen to your partner’s concerns and thoughts.
+When you’re having a conversation, actively listen to your partner’s concerns and thoughts.
 That means asking questions rather than making judgements.
-Davide Di Pietro, Clinical Social Worker at the Resilience Centre Family Clinic, explains receptive thinking ‘can really turn things around, even in cases where there has been high conflict in the past.
+Davide Di Pietro, Clinical Social Worker at the Resilience Centre Family Clinic, explains that receptive thinking ‘can really turn things around, even in cases where there has been high conflict in the past.’

-It is reasonable to expect that you will not agree on everything during the separation.
-This is a long process that requires a lot of negotiation to come to a fair and equitable agreement.
+It is reasonable to expect you will not agree on everything during the separation.
+This long process requires a lot of negotiation to reach a fair and equitable agreement.
 ‘Maintaining an element of respect for each other’ and a realistic understanding can help you move forward, says Anna Cruckshank, Managing Director at Aubrey Brown.

-Think before you respond.
-Avoid responding to messages or emails when you’re feeling emotional because this will tend to push you into an escalation cycle.
-And in a legal sense, when matters escalate they tend to cost time, money and stress.
+Avoid responding to messages or emails when you’re emotional because this may push you into an escalation cycle.
+And in a legal sense, when matters escalate, they tend to cost time, money and stress.

-Find someone to communicate for you.
-If communication with your partner is just not possible, then use a representative to communicate for you.
+If respectful communication with your former partner is impossible, use a representative to communicate for you.
 Depending on the stage you are at, this could be a trusted family member, friend, Mediator or Lawyer.